Biological Psychologist Career (Salary + Duties + Interviews)

 Where do biological psychologists work?
 Everywhere!

 When you look for biopsychology jobs online, you are likely to find a lot of college research facilities looking for assistants and other roles related to research.
 But this isn’t the only type of organization that looks for biopsychologists.
-Pharmaceutical companies want to know how certain drugs may affect the biology and psychology of the patients who are using them.
+Pharmaceutical companies want to know how certain drugs may affect the biology and psychology of their patients.
 Healthcare institutions may hire biopsychologists to work with patients who have undergone brain trauma.
 Any of these organizations may be on the lookout for a biopsychologist:

 • Research institutes